janverschelde/PHCpack/src/Python/PHCpy/doc/source/tutorial.rst

 a witness set of the circle
 ---------------------------

-Consider the following system of polynomial equations:\n",
+Consider the following system of polynomial equations:

 .. math::